zarmeen2/cs598/report.md

 | 500          | 5            | —         | 1                | 30.554346 |
 | 300          | 6            | —         | 1                | 30.580008 |

 I fit the model on the test data using the best combination of hyperparameters from above.
-This gave a test MS# of 23.53.
+This gave a test MSE of 23.53.

 ## Results

-The below table summarizes the best models from the four types of models I tested:
+The below table summarizes the best models from the four types of regressions I tested:

 | Model Type                | Key Parameters / Description                                                                                             | Best Configuration                                                                         | Evaluation Metric (Test MSE) |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------ | ---------------------------: |